NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 - ADD Settings checkbox to disable using custom gradle (uncheck it if you use UE5.3+)
 - UPDATE TapJoy mediation on iOS to v13.2.1
 - UPDATE Make addign ATT dialog entry addition to plist optional
-- FIX Some compile isssues
+- FIX Some compile issues
 - FIX Mediations being enabled by default in some cases

 ---